 Madaba is a combination of rural home life and a hot spot for religious tourism.
-Known as the “City of Mosaics” Madaba is the cultural epicenter for Byzantine and Umayyad mosaics.
-Just a short distance from the capitol visitors are just a stone's throw away from the holy monuments of religious iconography.
+Known as the “City of Mosaics”, Madaba is the cultural epicenter for Byzantine and Umayyad mosaics.
+Just a short distance from the capital, visitors are just a stone's throw away from the holy monuments of religious iconography.

 The Bani Hamida Women's Weaving Project, originated by the Save the Children Federation in 1985 and merged into the Jordan River Foundation in 1998, revived traditional Bedouin rug weaving, helping to maintain the social fabric of the Makawir area.

 Older women in the community were eager to pass on rug-weaving techniques to younger generations.
 Today, women in 13 villages keep this tradition alive, while contributing to the betterment of the quality of life of their families.